XueFuzhao/XueFuzhao.github.io/_pages/about.md

 Personal information
 ------
-Personal Hobbies: basketball, fitness and cooking.
-I also enjoy watching movies and listening to music, although, unfortunately, I'm a terrible singer.
-Fortunately, I think I have a gift for cooking.
+Personal Hobbies: basketball, tennis, fitness and cooking.
 Maybe you can say Fuzhao (Frio) is a zero-shot cooking learner. :)